defenseunicorns/uds-runtime/README.md

 # UDS Runtime

-UDS Runtime is a cluster analytics and insights web application, capable of running locally or in cluster.
+UDS Runtime is the frontend for all things UDS, providing views and insights into your UDS cluster.

 ## Quickstart Deploy